shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 SBC Software Setup
 ==================

 ..
-NOTE:: We tested the Turtlebot 3 on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.
+NOTE:: The Turtlebot3 has been tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

 Install the Ubuntu MATE for the Raspberry Pi 3 (TurtleBot3 Basic Model)
 -----------------------------------------------------------------------

-Download the disk image file for raspberry Pi 3 from the address below.
-This disk image file contains ``Ubuntu MATE 16.04.1`` and ``ROS kinetic kame``.
-In addition, all the ROS packages needed for TurtleBot Basic are included.
+Download the disk image file for Raspberry Pi 3 from the following link.
+The disk image file contains ``Ubuntu MATE 16.04.1`` and ``ROS kinetic kame``, and all ROS packages which are needed for TurtleBot3 Basic.

 - https://goo.gl/rdum6W

-Making a microSDHC: We recommend using GNOME Disks and the ``Restore Disk Image…`` option, which natively supports XZ compressed images.
-First, insert the microSD card into your remote PC (ubuntu) and restore the disk image as shown below.
+Making a bootable microSDHC: We recommend using GNOME Disks and the ``Restore Disk Image…`` option, which natively supports XZ compressed disk image.
+At first, insert the microSD card into the remote PC (ubuntu) and restore the disk image as following.

 .. code-block:: bash